mhesse/numerical_modeling/index.md

 For reference see [[Vance at al. 2020]](papers/Vance2021.pdf)

 ## Introduction
-Sit tight -  the course content still needs to be updated for 2025!

 ### Lecture 1 (Jan 14): Course Project and Conservation Laws
 * Lecture: [[pdf]](spring2024/GEO325M_2024_Lecture1.pdf)